thomasrotchford/CS386-2024-multiPainter/Deliverables/Submitted/D2_Requirements.md

     Actor: User
     Description: A user will open the website for MultiPixel, enter the community tab and view other users uploaded artwork.
     Preconditions: The user has access to the website through any means.
 The user navigated a UI menu to reach the community page.
-    Postconditions: The user will have created a account on the site, and have logged into it when accessing the site.
+    Postconditions: The user will have created an account on the site, and have logged into it when accessing the site.

     Main Flow:
-    1. The user clicks on the menu option titled "Community".
+    1. The user clicks on the menu option titled "Community", and the system leads them to the Community page
-    2. The page is changed to show a feed of others artwork.
+    2. The system calculates the user's likes and the page is changed to show a feed of others' artwork
-    3. The user can click on a specific artworks page to view more about the piece.
+    3. The user may click on a specific artwork page, and the system will display more information on that art
-    4. The user can decide if they want to try filling in the picture by clicking a "Draw now" button.
-    5. The user page changed to the drawing page with the template of the community drawn picture.
+    4. The user may click on the "Draw Now" Button, and the system will give them a template of that artwork to work on

     Alternative Flow:
-    1. The user has not created a account.
+    1. The user has not created an account and clicks the menu option titled "Community"
-    2. System loads the login screen.

-    Alternative Flow:
-    1. The user is not logged in.
-    2. System prompts user to log in.
+    2. The system loads the login screen and prompts the user to log in
-    3. The user then logs in.
+    3. The user then logs in, and the system lets them view community
-    4. The user is now able to browse the community hub.

 <img src="./D2_Images/UseCase4.png" width = 800x height = 500x>